|

 If you'd

-like to look into this matter further, here are some references
+like to look into this matter further, here are some references to get you

 started: